yoonlight/APCGAN-AttuNet/README.md

 | cracks-gan      |                original + gan                  |
 | cracks-tradition|         original + traditional augmentation    |

+## Models:
+All the models are in the model file.

+AttuNet

 ## Run Order:
 1. Create the environment with conda env create: